 When the starship is falling out of control, it's falling into a region filled with snowy mountains.
 The radar map clearly shows the ship over the southern coast of Alaska; San Francisco and Seattle are in the lower part of the radar map.
 Since the ship flew from Florida to Alaska in what appears to be a few minutes, many viewers think the ship is over the Gulf of Mexico or the Florida coast.
 Later scenes confirm that the ship really can move that fast.

 When Max stops 20 miles from NASA and David leaves the ship to pee, he goes behind an orange tree with ripe oranges growing on it.
 Oranges ripen during the winter months, but the movie takes place in July.

 The goof item below may give away important plot points.

-According to the information in David's brain he had traveled to Phaelon and back in 4.4 hours, during which 8 years had passed on Earth.
-Dr. Faraday explains this by saying that David has "traveled beyond the speed of light" and also that "time slows down when you approach the speed of light", all, supposedly, according to "Light Speed Theory".
-In reality, there is no scientific theory by that name, although it's sometimes (wrongly) used as a reference to the Special Theory of Relativity.
-In any case, no scientific theory allows ordinary objects (such as David's body) to travel "beyond the speed of light".
-It might be argued that the physical reality (or the scientific knowledge) in the movie is different from ours, but nothing else in the movie supports such a claim.
-The second of Dr. Faraday's statements (that time slows down when you approach the speed of light) is basically correct within the Relativity Theory, but according to it David should have returned 1120 years later, not 8, given the distance of 560 light years to Phaelon.
-To generate a time lag of eight years, Phaelon has to be about 4 light years away, not 560.
+According to the information in David's brain, he traveled to Phaelon and back in 4.4 hours, while 8 years had passed on Earth.
+Dr. Faraday explains that according to "Light Speed Theory" David has "traveled beyond the speed of light", and "time slows down when you approach the speed of light."
+Light Speed Theory does not exist.
+No scientific theory allows ordinary objects, such as David's body, to travel beyond the speed of light.
+It might be argued that the movie's physical reality or scientific knowledge are different from ours, but nothing else in the movie supports that claim.
+Dr. Faraday's statement that time slows down when you approach the speed of light is basically correct within the Relativity Theory, but if Phaelon was 560 light years away, David should've returned 1120 years later, not 8.
+To generate a time lag of 8 years, Phaelon would have to be about 4 light years away.